-Possibly the most important result of garden shed endeavour was the 'Workmate'.
+Possibly the most important result of the garden shed endeavour was the 'Workmate'.
 After destroying various bits of furniture, the inventor came up with a contraption that would hold wood steady while it was sawed.
 Black & Decker refused to see its potential at first, later they sold over 30 million.

 I assume these sheds were mostly purchased by men, as they are a male preserve.
 This was exemplified when a medical body had the bright idea of setting up a network of sheds, in which men would feel comfortable talking about manly problems.

-Not only will buying a shed for your father give him a quiet place to retreat to, it looks like it will benefit his health.
+Not only will buying a shed for your father give him a quiet place to retreat to, but it also looks like it will benefit his health.
 Think how therapeutic it is to fill old coffee jars with nails, screws and grease and neatly arrange them in rows.

 But they can have a dark side.
-In the survey I mentioned earlier, 6 per cent of men wanted their shed as a burial place, and then someone in the future would certainly, to borrow a phrase from Cold Comfort Farm, find 'something nasty in the woodshed'.
+In the survey I mentioned earlier, 6 percent of men wanted their shed as a burial place, and then someone in the future would certainly, to borrow a phrase from Cold Comfort Farm, find 'something nasty in the woodshed'.

 What would be more appropriate on Father's Day than to buy your dad a shed.